 As an interior designer, Wearstler finds influence in Modernism and old Hollywood glamour as created by Dorothy Draper and William Haines, and the work of architect Aldo Rossi.
 Her style has been described as “Hollywood Regency” and “Maximalism”.
 She is credited, alongside Jonathan Adler and Miles Redd as bringing “the florid and the decorative back to interior design”, mixing modern and historical designs, such as a Rococo mirror, against a turquoise painted wall, accented by a shag rug.
 Wearstler visits auction houses to collect furniture and decor items for projects.
 In 2008 she was deemed a “mega decorator” by Domino, being described as reaching out to “the hip design public”.
 She believes that clutter is the biggest faux pas in home decor.

 Kelly Wearstler’s advice

-Her biggest advice to aspiring interior designers would be to travel.
+Her biggest advice to aspiring interior designers would be to travelling.
 You have to see and study other cultures.
-If you have an opportunity in school to study abroad or to do any type of traveling, you should take advantage of every moment you can.
+If you have an opportunity in school to study abroad or to do any type of travelling, you should take advantage of every moment you can.
 And if you can’t or don’t have the means to travel, then explore another local or nearby places that you’ve never seen.
 Being an interior designer is all about discovery and adventure.